 Police staid thieves made off with the gum ball machine and its contents, valued at $41, in front of Marra’s Grocery, 300 South Meadow street, some time overnight Tuesday.

 Anthony J. Marra, owner of the store, said the machine was worth $30, the gum balls $5.
 The machine also contained $6 in change.
 The theft was reported to police Wednesday at 10:30 a.m.

-In 1967, Anthony would lease his store at 300 South Meadow Street, which became Meadow Market, and operated the Tap-A-Keg Restaurant on Court Street with his brother Rocco up until his unexpected death on January 5, 1970 at the age of 46.
+In 1967, Anthony leased his store at 300 South Meadow Street, which became Meadow Market.
+He operated the Tap-A-Keg Restaurant on Court Street with his brother Rocco up until his unexpected death on January 5, 1970, at the age of 46.

 Watertown Neighborhood Grocery Stores

-According to the Daily Times, there were as many as 87 Watertown neighborhood grocery stores operating in the city back in 1907.
-While there will always be a place for chains – some of them serving up a number of fond memories themselves such as the much-beloved Mohican, there’s something about the neighborhood stores and their place within our communities, and particularly our childhood memories, that made them endearing.
+According to the Watertown Daily Times, there were as many as 87 neighborhood grocery stores operating in the city back in 1907 (a list from 1908 can be found here.)
+While there will always be a place for chains – some of them serving up a number of fond memories themselves, such as the much-beloved Mohican, there’s something about the neighborhood stores and their place within our communities, and particularly our childhood memories, that made them endearing.